 In September 2021, EquityLine MIC initiated an initial \$25 million credit facility through a Special Purpose Vehicle with a Schedule One Canadian chartered bank.
 The SPV provides a unique structure that accelerates EquityLine MIC AUM growth, while mitigating debt risk.
-EquityLine MIC will fund approximately 20% of a mortgage from its existing capital pool, which in turn will trigger an additional 80% funding contribution from the SPV at a 4% interest rate, without commission or distributions payable.
+EquityLine MIC funds approximately 20% of a mortgage from its existing capital pool, which triggers an additional 80% funding contribution from the SPV at an approximate 4% interest rate, without commission or distributions payable.